Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Duality theorem for convex programming of measures

 for arbitrary (positive) $\sigma$-finite Borel measures $\mu, \nu$ on $X$. \end{dfn}

 \begin{rem} Let $k$ be positive semi-definite in measure.
 Considering the Hahn-Jordan decomposition of a signed measure, we have

 for an arbitrary signed Borel measure $\mu$ on $X$ with $|\mu|$ being $\sigma$-finite, where $|\mu|$ denotes the total variation of $\mu$.
 This is the generalization of the ordinary positive semi-definiteness.
-Notice that this non-negativity holds for a wider class of ``measure" as follows. \end{rem} \begin{dfn} For a function $k:X\times X\to \R\cup\{\infty\}$ which is positive semi-definite in measure, we define
+Notice that this non-negativity holds for a wider class of ``measure".
+Indeed, if we define